Can I get free trees?

 Do you plant fruit trees?

-The GGCP is tasked with creating an overstory of new canopy in cities, through the planting of shade trees.
-Fruit trees are typically managed to encourage fruit production, which incorporates pruning practices which run counter to the development of overstory canopy, so unfortunately they do not fit into the long term planting goals of this program.
+No. The GGCP is tasked with creating an overstory of new tree canopy in cities, through the planting of shade trees.
+Fruit trees are typically managed to encourage fruit production, which incorporates pruning practices which run counter to the development of overstory canopy.
+So, unfortunately, they do not fit into the long-term planting goals of this program.

 Do you plant bushes, flowers or other landscaping?